jamatics/pi_ctag/balance/src/README.md

 reaction forces from left and right hand side force plate, assuming the first column is a timestamp in second.

-- `subject_xx_testbed_lowAssist.yaml`: yaml file containing testbed
+- `subject_xx_info.yaml`: yaml file containing subject anthropomorphic related information.
-configuration data related to the industrial use-case.

 We are expecting values for left and right hand forces plate in the form of the 3d force vector(x, y, z).